 Subject Leader: Mrs J Brabin

-Each year group, from Year 1 to Year 6, have their own allocated half term where children will learn how to prepare 2 different recipes.
-They will also learn about basic food preparation.
+Each year group, from Year 1 to Year 6, have a designated half term where children will learn how to prepare two different recipes alongside basic food preparation.
 The Foundation Stage also introduce the children to different aspects of cooking linked to their own topics.
 St Joseph’s believes that these are important life skills to develop with the children.

 We encourage our learning to be enriched and supplemented with visits outside of school and with visitors to our school too.
 By linking with local secondary schools, we can also use their subject knowledge and facilities to further enhance our learning opportunities.

 We recognise that children have different abilities and we strive to support all children by adapting tasks to suit them.
 We also acknowledge that some children have particular strengths in this subject and aim to develop this further by taking part in projects such as Primary Engineering, supported by an engineer from Fords.